marketingincolor/zp-franchise-manager/README.md

 Then activate the plugin through the `Plugins` menu in WordPress.

 Once the plugin is installed and functioning, you'll need to make the new content types visible.
-To do this, you simply need to duplicate the `single.php` file in your Theme directory and name it `single-location.php`.
+To do this, you simply need to duplicate the `single.php` file in your Theme directory and name it `single-franchise.php`.

 ####Changelog